In this article:

 - National/Regional Series

-Anyone can enter these events, no qualification needed.
+Any competitor may freely sign up for these events, no prior qualification is needed.
 The top 10 male and female Elite finishers (with roll down) and top 10 male and female finishers in each age group (with roll down) unlock entry into the Championship for their region.
-For example, US National Series racers will qualify for the North American Championship.
+For example, US National Series competitors will qualify for the North American Championship, held in Lake Tahoe.

 2020 National/Regional Series are: